What Is Algum Wood? And Other Biblical Facts

 If the port city of Ophir was in India, there is a good chance that the algum wood would have been Red Sandalwood.
 Red Sandalwood is a heavy, yellow wood with a fine grain.

 Sandalwood is prized as it also has a pleasant aromatic smell to the wood.
-The aroma of the wood is so powerful that the wood can retain its fragrance for decades.
+The aroma of the wood is so powerful that it can retain its fragrance for decades.

 Sandalwood is also used to produce fragrant oils.
 The sandalwood oil is extracted from the wood.

-Because Sandalwood and Sandalwood oil has such a distinctive fragrance, it is a wood that has been prized.
+Because sandalwood and sandalwood oil have such a distinctive fragrance, they are woods that have been prized.
 Red Sandalwood is considered one of the most expensive woods in the world.

 We do not know what kind of wood Algum wood is, but many believe that Ophir was located in India, and King Solomon would have spared no cost to build his Temple; King Solomon would have used the best materials he could find.
 If King Solomon had access to wood-like Red Sandalwood, he probably would have used that wood.